davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 ---
 layout: post
 title: "Building a pattern library for scholarly publishing"
+desc: "Open source software for open access publishing."
 ---

-This post describes an approach to building a pattern library for a brand new version of an existing academic science journal in a way that makes the design system and the pattern library codebase highly flexible and maintainable.
+Describes an approach to building a pattern library to implement a design system for an open access science journal.
+The approach makes the design system and the pattern library codebase highly flexible and maintainable.

 ## Contents
 {:.no_toc}